Pengwei-Yang/Pengwei-Yang/content/event/ICWS2023/index.md

 ---
 commentable: true
 abstract: I'm honored to be presenting and serving as a session chair at the 2023 IEEE World Congress on Services.
 This prestigious event is a leading international forum for researchers and industry practitioners to discuss and exchange the latest advances in Web-based services and services computing.
-The Congress, which is a hybrid event, covers a wide range of topics, including cloud, edge and Internet-of-Things (IoT) systems, intelligent computing, Big Data, and blockchain applications.
-It also addresses critical issues such as security, privacy, dependability, trustworthiness, and cost-effectiveness.
-This year, the Congress will also explore the impact of COVID-19 on services and the world infrastructure.
-I look forward to contributing to these important discussions and learning from my peers in the field.
 address:
   city: CHICAGO
   country: ILLINOIS USA